SegataLab/cmseq/README.md

 #!python
 usage: cmseq.py bd [-h] [-c CONTIG] [-f] [--sortindex] BAMFILE

-calculate the Breadth and Depth of coverage of BAMFILE
+calculate the Breadth and Depth of coverage of BAMFILE.
+Focuses only on covered regions (i.e. depth >= 1)

 positional arguments:
   BAMFILE               The file on which to operate

 optional arguments:
-  -c CONTIG, --contig CONTIG
+  -h, --help            show this help message and exit -c REFERENCE ID, --contig REFERENCE ID
-                        Get the breadth and depth of a specific contig.
-Can be a list of contigs (or genomes) separated by a comma.
+                        Gets the breadth and depth of a specific reference within a BAM Can be a string or a list of strings separated by comma.
   -f                    If set unmapped (FUNMAP), secondary (FSECONDARY), qc-
                         fail (FQCFAIL) and duplicate (FDUP) are excluded.
 If unset ALL reads are considered (bedtools genomecov style).
 Default: unset --sortindex           Sort and index the file

 ```

 ### Subcommand consensus ###